Medieval Timing Technique

 How sub-periods work: interpreting major and sub together

-Each major period divides into seven sub-periods ruled by the traditional planets in the Chaldean order.
+Each planetary major period divides into seven sub-periods ruled by the traditional planets in the Chaldean order, beginning with the major-period ruler.
 For a 10-year Sun major, the seven sub-periods each run about 1.43 years.
 For a 13-year Mercury major, sub-periods run about 1.86 years each.
-The lunar node major periods (3 years for the North Node, 2 for the South Node) are short enough that some practitioners do not further subdivide them; traditional practice does still divide them into seven proportional sub-periods.
+The lunar node major periods (3 years for the North Node, 2 for the South Node) are treated here as standalone node chapters rather than seven-part planetary sequences.

 The matrix below is an interpretation reference, not a lookup for personal dates.
 Read each cell as one voice in a chord alongside your natal chart, the current transits, and your profection year.
 To find your own current sub-period and the next transition date, run the calculator.